5 Best Breast Pumps

 Double pump

-“Consider a hands-free pump if you want to keep on working while you pump.”
+“Consider a hands-free pump if you want to multitask while pumping.”

 Car adapter

-These handy adapters plug into your car’s power outlet so you can pump on the go.
+These handy adapters enable you to pump while on the road.

 Portability

-If you’re going to tote your breast pump back and forth to work each day, you’ll want a pump that is reasonably lightweight, easy to carry, and discreet.
+If commuting with your pump frequently, choose one that is lightweight, easy to carry, and discreet.

 Accessories

-Most electric breast pumps come with a range of accessories, including tubing, milk containers, and a carrying case.
+Most electric breast pumps come equipped with various accessories, including tubing and milk containers.

 Backpack

-Some pumps include a backpack for easy portability of your pump and accessories.
+Some models include a backpack for convenient transport of your pump and accessories.

 BPA-free